bdlucas1/diff3d/README.md

 The second file is optional, in which case the first file will simply be displayed without diffs.
 This allows the tool to be used as a simple 3d file viewer in addition to its primary function.

-If there is enough interest I'll look into publishing this as a pip-installable package.

 ### Supported platforms, file formats, and object types